PowerShell/PSReadLine/README.md

 If you are using Windows PowerShell on Windows 10 or using PowerShell 6+, PSReadLine is already installed.
 Windows PowerShell on the latest Windows 10 has version `2.0.0-beta2` of PSReadLine.
 PowerShell 6+ versions have the newer prerelease versions of PSReadLine.

->[!NOTE] It appears the Windows 10 included 1.0.0.x version of PowerShellGet doesn't have the `-AllowPrerelease` option so you'll likely get a failure if you don't upgrade that module first.

-First install the latest PowerShellGet in an elevated Powershell window using `Install-Module PowerShellGet -Force` and then close all your Powershell windows and open a new elevated Powershell to successfully upgrade PSReadLine using the command above.

 ### Install from GitHub (deprecated)